 Is rubber flooring good for basements?

-You've got your heart set on rubber home gym flooring as that's what you've seen at every fitness center and weight room you've been too.
-You love the durability, comfort and protection it offers to you, your equipment and your subfloor.
+You've got your heart set on rubber home gym flooring as that's what you've seen at every fitness center and weight room you've been to.
+You love the durability, comfort, and protection it offers to you, your equipment, and your subfloor.
 Suddenly you realize that the home gym is in the basement, and it has a tendency to get moisture.

 That's where interlocking rubber gym floor tiles come into play.
 This form of modular rubber home gym flooring typically is available in 2x2 foot or 3x3 foot rubber squares with puzzle style edges.
-They do not require adhesive for installation and are much easier to move around and reinstall that heavy rolls or stall mat style flooring.
+They do not require adhesive for installation and are much easier to move around and reinstall than heavy rolls or stall mat-style flooring.

 If your budget allows you can even find rubber home gym floor tiles with a raised base that will allow for better drainage and airflow.
 Reducing the need for removal in times moisture is present.

 What is the best thickness for gym flooring?